mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2014-04-21-drawing-faces.md

   feature: paper-53-faces-feature.jpg
   thumb: paper-53-faces-thumb.jpg
 category: mastering-paper
-tags: [Paper by 53, tutorial, drawing, painting, iPad, face, skin]
+tags: [Paper by 53, tutorial, drawing, painting, iPad, portrait, skin]
 series: mastering-paper
 comments: true
 ---

 Portraiture is at the heart of what I use Paper by FiftyThree to create with.
 After drawing over 700 faces some might think it would be easy for me to share my process and techniques --- they would be wrong.
 After struggling writing this guide for the last month, I think I finally shaped it in a way that makes sense.

-Like the other parts of my [Mastering Paper by 53 Guide]({{ site.url }}/mastering-paper/), this one will explain my techniques and why I use them.
+Like the other parts of my [Mastering Paper by 53 Guide]({{ site.url }}/mastering-paper/), this one will explain my techniques and how I use them.
 My drawing style has evolved from the abstract to the more realistic since starting the [PaperFaces]({{ site.url }}{% post_url /articles/2012-08-31-paperfaces-ipad-portrait-project %}) portrait project almost 2 years ago.
 It only seems fitting to organize the guide in a way that mimics this same evolution.

 <figure>
 	<a href="{{ site.url }}/images/paper-53-face-evolution-lg.jpg">